Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/BasicIntegrations.md

 - You may specify a single directory level that is used for all results
 - File names are template based and can include tokens dynamically swapped from details of the order.
 - You must register an individual to be a contact point for delivery failures

+To use SFTP Delivery, Contact <a href="mailto:support@irishelp.zendesk.com">IRIS Support</a>

+## Fax
+IRIS Can send your results to one or more fax numbers.

+To setup fax delivery, contact <a href="mailto:support@irishelp.zendesk.com">IRIS Support</a>